Clemapfel/jluna/docs/~manual.md

 ### Iterating

-In `jluna`, arrays of any dimensionality are iterable in column-major order (just as in Julia):
+In jluna, arrays of any dimensionality are iterable in column-major order (just as in Julia):

 ```cpp
 Array<size_t, 2> array = State::eval("return [1:2 3:4 5:6]");